textcreationpartnership/A02440/README.md

 ##Content Summary##

 #####Front#####

-VVork for chimny-sweepers: or A warning for tabacconists Describing the pernicious vse of tabacco, n
+1. To the Reader.
+NOt the desire of any priuate game,Nor 〈◊〉 motions of a Carping braine,Nor for reward from some 〈◊〉 FOR the dislike that I haue conceiued in the vse and practise of Tabacco, I take it to be grounded o
 #####Body#####

+1. ¶A Warning for
+Tabcconists.

-1. The first Reason.
+    _ The first Reason.

-1. The second Reason.
+    _ The second Reason.

-1. The third Reason.
+    _ The third Reason.

-1. The fourth Reason.
+    _ The fourth Reason.

-1. The fift Reason.
+    _ The fift Reason.

-1. The sixt Reason.
+    _ The sixt Reason.

-1. The seuenth Reason.
+    _ The seuenth Reason.

-1. The eight and last Reason.
+    _ The eight and last Reason.

 **Types of content**